 Upon receipt of the Trusted STI-CA List, the SP shall retrieve the certificate referenced by the “x5u" URL.
 The HTTPS response shall contain a Content-Type header field with a media type of application/pem-certificate-chain, and a message body containing the signing STI-PA certificate plus the additional certificates in the certification path.
 The SP shall ensure that the certificate is valid.

+Editor’s note: Add text from ATIS-1000080.v005 baseline here regarding x5u response format.

 Lifecycle of Trusted STI-CA List